LazurNiko/crAPI_pen_testing/README.md

 > 2. Add new order/post new comment/upload the video on profile page
 > 3. Document requests that include resource IDs and should require authorization.
 > 4. Create a UserB account.
-> 5. Return order/post comment/edit video name of UserA content in scope.
+> 5. Return order/post comment/edit video name of UserA id-content in scope.
 > 6. Change the value 'user' to 'admin' in url
 > 7. Delete the video of UserA
 >